Colin and Edith

-Colin and Edith was a radio show broadcast on BBC Radio 1 until 12 August 2006, hosted by radio personalities Edith Bowman and Colin Murray.
+Colin and Edith is a radio show broadcast on BBC Radio 1 until 12 August 2006, hosted by radio personalities Edith Bowman and Colin Murray.
 The show began in 2003 and was scheduled on the station's weekend morning shift.
 In April 2004, following the departure of Mark Radcliffe and Marc Riley, the show was rescheduled to the weekday afternoon slot, from 13:00 to 16:00.
 Their last show together was part of Radio 1's Six Weeks of Summer on 12 August 2006.
 Colin moved on to his own evening speciality music show while Edith continued to present in the same time slot.

 Features

 Guest interviews

 Occasionally a special guest was interviewed in the studio or over the phone.
 Guests included George Lucas, Foo Fighters, Natalie Portman, Tom Jones, Paul McCartney, Dido, Ice Cube, Tom Baker, Richard Park, Take That, a-ha, Ashley Jensen, Trey Parker and Matt Stone, McFly, Nick Park, David Schwimmer, Jason Donovan, Ricky Tomlinson, Peter Kay and Kermit the Frog.